A reader asks: how do I get promoted before my MBA application?

 Month 0 (now): diagnose the gap.

-Set up a dedicated 1:1 conversation with your manager — not a casual check-in.
+Set up a dedicated 1:1 — not a casual check-in.
 Script:

 “I want to apply to MBA programs next cycle.
 Before then, I want to grow into a role with more scope, and ideally have a title change to reflect it.
 Can we walk through what that would take — what scope I’d need to own, what’s missing from my current track record, and what’s realistic on the business side?”